-Former Kansas soccer player’s husband charged for her murder
+Former Kansas soccer player’s husband charged with her murder

 Tributes have been paid to a ‘tremendous teammate’

-The husband of a former University of Kansas soccer goalie has been charged with first-degree murder in her death, police said.
+The husband of a former University of Kansas soccer goalie has been charged with first-degree murder over her death, police have said.

-Officers found Regan Noelle Gibbs, 25, “mortally wounded” in her apartment in Lawrence, Kansas, on Monday night, the force said in a Facebook post.
+Officers found Regan Noelle Gibbs, 25, “mortally wounded” in her apartment in Lawrence, Kansas, on Monday night, Lawrence Kansas Police Department said in a Facebook post.

-Her husband, 26-year-old Chad Joseph Marek, called 911 and was arrested at the scene on suspcison of her causing the soccer player’s death, according to reports.
+Her husband, 26-year-old Chad Joseph Marek, called 911 and was arrested at the scene on suspicion of causing the soccer player’s death, according to reports.

 He appeared in court on Tuesday for a hearing on murder charges and according to The Kansas City Star, remains jailed on $1m (£808,950) bond.